Create a Windows Clipboard Monitor in C# using SetClipboardViewer

 which allows an application to register itself as a viewer of

 Clipboard events.
-When an item is copied to the Clipboard,
+When an item is copied to the Clipboard, windows notifies

-appropriate function to get the contents of the Clipboard and
+application can then use the appropriate function to get the contents of the

-perform processing.
+Clipboard and perform processing.

 Example Application